humdrum-tools/humdrum-documentation/tool/thru/index.md

 > ` thru -v Conventional inputfile`

-In each case, the **thru** command will expand the input file according to the designated label for the expansion-lists.
+In each case, the <span class="tool">thru</span> command will expand the input file according to the designated label for the expansion-lists.
 Note that there is no limit to the number of expansion-lists that may appear in a Humdrum file.